SnehasisGhara/ZOMATO-Portfolio/README.md

 Introduction :

 Welcome to my SQL ZOMATO  portfolio!
-This repository showcases my skills and experience in working with relational databases, data manipulation, and database design using SQL.
+This repository showcases my skills and experience in working with relational databases, data manipulation, and database design using mySQL.